jupyter/docker-stacks/docs/using/recipes.md

 ## Add ijavascript kernel to container

-The example below is a Dockerfile to install the [ijavascript kernel](https://github.com/n-riesco/ijavascript).
+The example below is a Dockerfile to install the [IJavascript kernel](https://github.com/n-riesco/ijavascript).

 ```{literalinclude} recipe_code/ijavascript.dockerfile
 :language: docker